UmarKatongole/Forest-carbon-Offsets-in-Africa/README.md

 ## Features

-- **Interactive Map**: Displays forest cover data in Africa, centered on Nigeria, with zoom, pan, and search capabilities.
+- **Interactive Map**: Displays forest cover data in Africa with zoom, pan, and search capabilities.
-- **Sidebar Indicators**: Shows total forest cover (673.6M ha) and detailed forest land statistics for Nigeria.
+- **Sidebar Indicators**: Shows total forest cover (673.6M ha) and detailed forest land statistics for Africa.
 - **Widgets**: Includes Search, Legend, Layer List, Basemap Gallery, and Scale Bar for map interaction.
 - **Responsive Design**: Matches the dark theme and layout of the original ArcGIS Dashboard.
 - **Static Hosting**: Can be deployed on GitHub Pages without server-side dependencies.